scalawithcats/scala-with-cats/src/pages/monads/either.md

 Finally, Cats adds a host of conversion methods:
 `toOption`, `toList`, `toTry`, `toValidated`, and so on.

-### Fail-Fast Error Handling
+### Error Handling

 `Either` is typically used to implement fail-fast error handling.
+We sequence computations using `flatMap` as usual.
+If one computation fails,
-We sequence a number of computations using `flatMap`, and if one computation fails the remaining computations are not run:
+the remaining computations are not run:

 ```tut:book
 for {